 Dating the Dissertation

-Because degrees are conferred only once during the calendar year (at the end of the academic year), the title page and abstract of a dissertation completed at any point during the academic year must be dated the following May.
-For example, if you complete your dissertation in August of 2017, the date on your submission should be May 2018.
+Because degrees are conferred three times during the calendar year, the title page and abstract of a dissertation completed at any point during the academic year must be dated on the date the degree is conferred.

-The dissertation must be accompanied by an abstract which will be published in Dissertation Abstracts International.
+The dissertation must be accompanied by an abstract.
 The abstract should, in a concise manner, present the problem of the dissertation, discuss the materials and procedure or methods used, and state the results or conclusions.
 Mathematical formulas, diagrams, and other illustrative materials should be avoided.
 The abstract should not be part of the dissertation itself nor should it be included in the table of contents.
 The abstract should be presented in two unnumbered loose copies.
 It should be headed as follows:

 Abstract of (TITLE OF DISSERTATION), by (AUTHOR'S NAME), Ph.D., Brown University, May (YEAR IN WHICH DEGREE IS TO BE AWARDED).